nuprl/TypeWeaver/README.md

         - `csv/`: CSV files with the raw outputs summarized and collected
         - `figures/`: tables (LaTeX) and graphs (PDFs) generated from the CSV files

+- Tools and scripts: `src/`
+    - `R/`: the (containerized) R script for generating tables and figures for the paper; requires CSV files in `data/full/csv`
+    - `dataset_tools/`: a collection of scripts used to construct the datasets; the scripts are not containerized and have not been tested with this artifact
+    - `migrate_dataset/`: this script is used to invoke the various tools for predicting type annotations, type weaving, and type checking
+    - `weaver/`: the (containerized) tool for type weaving; also includes other tools installed in the container environment
+    - `convert_dataset_to_esm.py`: used by `make playground-es6` to convert the
+      playground example to ECMAScript 6 modules
+    - `summarize_results.py`: parses all the raw results to generate summary CSVs